kumarms1/flow/Calibration/Optimization/README.md

 The optimization routine went on for 2 hours before I force quit it, the log output showed that it was stuck at the same set of values for a long period of time.

-## Optimizing only T and v0 parameters
+## Optimizing only T, v0 and s0 parameters

 The optimization terminated successfully with the following output: